juxhouse/bela-resources/reference/bela.properties.md

 Use the bela.properties file to provide settings for BELA, such as client IDs and secrets.

-Place it in the host directory that is mounted onto the `\bela-data` mount point when running the BELA Docker image.
+Place it in the config directory in the host directory that is mounted onto the `\bela-data` mount point when running the BELA Docker image:
 ```
 {host-directory}/config/bela.properties
 ```